brettz9/webappfind/README.md

 1. Markdown editor (http://pagedown.googlecode.com/hg/demo/browser/demo.html for buttons or http://dillinger.io/ for syntax highlighting or integrate CodeMirror markdown into pagedown?).
 See also http://stackoverflow.com/questions/2357022/what-is-a-good-client-side-markdown-editor/
 1. Todo webapp demo
 1. Email/chat client which stores data locally (and optionally only locally); good open source options to adapt?
 Tie in together.js with chat (as in whiteboards) or even to write collaborative emails
+1. Do a concept for browsing or editing the file contents of a zip using the likes of http://stuk.github.io/jszip/ or those mentioned at http://stackoverflow.com/questions/2095697/unzip-files-using-javascript